Chiral Lattice Fermions From Staggered Fields: Chirality and the Continuum Limit

+In this section we discuss the continuum limit and show how the gapped theory can exhibit a chiral spectrum.
+As a warm up let us first consider the free two dimensional theory.
+We start by assembling the reduced staggered fields in a unit square of the lattice into a $2\times 2$ matrix field $\Psi$ labeled by both spinor and flavor indices.
+If we employ the basis $\{I,\sigma_1,\sigma_2,\sigma_1\sigma_2\}$ it is given by

+where the notation $x+1$ indicates the lattice site one step in the 1-direction from site $x$ etc and we have suppressed the ${\rm Spin}(7)$ indices for simplicity. $\Psi$ is defined on a lattice with twice the lattice spacing and we added explicit $\pm$ subscripts to $\chi$ indicating the site parity for clarity.
+Notice that this is a chiral basis for the two dimensional Dirac matrices and hence the upper row of this matrix contains right handed fields while the left handed fields are located in the lower row.

+In addition, since we are employing real staggered fields the matrix field $\Psi$ satisfies a reality condition $\psi^*=\sigma_1\psi\sigma_1$ corresponding to the fact that it depends on only four real fields.
+This structure allows us to build two Majorana spinors from $\Psi$

+Notice that each of these Majorana spinors depend only on lattice fields of fixed parity.
+If we are successful in generating a cut-off scale mass for the $\chi_+$ modes we are left with a single light continuum Majorana fermion corresponding to $\Psi_1$.
+In the $g\to 0$ limit this becomes massless and is equivalent to a single left handed Weyl fermion.

-To understand the continuum limit of this theory in more detail we follow Bock et al. \cite{Bock:1992yr} and combine all the reduced staggered fields (we suppress the $SO(7)$ indices for simplicity) in a elementary square of the lattice to build a continuum-like matrix valued fermion labeled by both spinor and flavor indices.\footnote{In the lattice literature this is termed the spin-taste basis.
-It is equivalent to the K\"{a}hler-Dirac representation used in lattice susy constructions \cite{Catterall:2009it}.} This fermion resides on a lattice with twice the lattice spacing.
-In terms of the original reduced staggered fields and using a chiral basis for the two dimensional gamma matrices
+There is a similar story in four dimensions where we can build a $4\times 4$ matrix field $\Psi$ from the staggered fields in a unit hypercube \cite{Bock:1992yr, Golterman:1984cy}.\footnote{In the lattice literature this is termed the spin-taste basis.
+It is equivalent to the K\"{a}hler-Dirac representation used in lattice susy constructions \cite{Catterall:2009it}.}